mattblack2809/mdwiki/README.md

 #### Purpose (what is it for):
-* Provides browser access to a directory tree of (primarily) markdown documents using pandoc to render markdown as HTML
+* Provides browser access to a directory tree of (primarily) markdown documents using pandoc a(for .md files) and asciidoc (for .ad files) to render markdown as HTML
 * Works with a document set that may be less than perfectly cross-referenced - by providing directory listings and optional auto-generation of a table-of-content for each document